David Townsend (art director)

 David Wood Townsend (November 2, 1891 – August 5, 1935) was an American art director.

 Career

 1919 secretary/treasurer of Otis B. Thayer's Art-O-Graf film company in Denver.

 1920 sales manager of Otis B. Thayer's Art-O-Graf film company in Denver.

-1921 vice president of Otis B. Thayer's Art-O-Graf film company in Denver.
+1921 vice president and Scenario Editor of Otis B. Thayer's Art-O-Graf film company in Denver.

 From 1919 through 1921, Art-o-Graf produced the following films: "Miss Arizona (1919 Film)", "Wolves of the Street (1920 Film)", "The Desert Scorpion", "Finders Keepers (1921 Film)", and Out of the Depths (1921 Film).

 1922 President of the "Mountain Plains Enterprise Film Company" in Denver.
 There were plans by the "Mountain Plains Enterprise Company" to build "Sunshine Studios" at Tim McCoy's Owl Creek Dude ranch in order to shoot a film titled, "The Dude Wrangler" written by Caroline Lockhart.
 The project was abandoned.
 He was also still listed as a scenario writer for Art-O-Graf Film company.